Editor’s Post “New York City, May, 2023”

 Editor’s Post: “Coney Island Cats”

 In front of freezing beach air, NATHAN’S glows neon, pink, and green while other lights from the central-subway depot glimmer phosphorescent.
 In this cold, what could be better than a steaming cup of tea?
-I remember that doughnut place outside the station like it’s a revelation, but you say that tea would be a distraction, and right now a driving lesson is desired.
-After all, that’s why we’re here, so we drive near the boardwalk, circling a few times, learning to turn, how to brake, and accelerate.
+I remember that doughnut place outside the station like it’s a revelation, but you say that tea would be a distraction, and it’s impossible to get driving lessons from anyone, so instead of tea, we circle the boardwalk, learning to turn, how to brake, and accelerate.

 Continue reading Editor’s Post: “Coney Island Cats”